Adapted from Posie Harwood Brien on Food52.

-Sometimes you need to bake a cake.
-Perhaps it’s for a birthday; perhaps you have some special strawberries and want a cake to serve them with; perhaps someone asks you to bake them a cake.
-The cakes I like are all single layer and rather plain, and this looks like a very plain cake—but it turns out to be packed with vanilla flavor and served with a luxurious, fragrant whipped cream.
+The cakes I like best are single-layer and rather plain, and this looks like a very plain cake—but it turns out to be packed with vanilla flavor and served with a luxurious, fragrant whipped cream, which you might want to keep in your arsenal as it would be good with other things.

-When you get to the step of folding the melted butter into the batter, it is important to be scrupulous about fully incorporating it.
+When you get to the step of folding the melted butter into the batter, it is important to be scrupulous about fully incorporating it, even if it seems like it will never happen.

-198 grams (14 tablespoons) butter, melted and cooled – do this first (I like Kerrygold butter.)
+198 grams butter, melted and cooled—do this first

 Extra sugar for coating the bottom and sides of the cake pan